 New Year’s resolutions for the greater good – and the books to help you stick to them

-The events of 2020 have galvanized many of us into action – whether it was the Australian bush fires driving home the urgent need to tackle climate change or the Black Lives Matter protests rousing people around the world to confront the racial inequality in our society.
-As 2021 dawns, Leah Cowan has some inspiring suggestions for New Year’s resolutions for a better world, and we share the books which can help you make a change in the coming year.
+The events of the last two years have galvanized many of us into action – whether it was the Australian bush fires driving home the urgent need to tackle climate change or the Black Lives Matter protests rousing people around the world to confront the racial inequality in our society.
+As the new year dawns, Leah Cowan has some inspiring suggestions for New Year’s resolutions for a better world, and we share the books which can help you make a change in the coming year.

-If nothing else, 2020 has revealed the interconnectedness of all things.
-We have seen how without properly-funded access to healthcare, protections for workers, and meaningful action on justice for all marginalised people, a pandemic was always going to hit those with least resources (working class people, trans people, people of colour and black people in particular) the hardest.
+If nothing else, the last two years have revealed the interconnectedness of all things.
+We have seen how without properly-funded access to healthcare, protections for workers, and meaningful action on justice for all marginalised people, a pandemic was always going to hit those with the least resources (working class people, trans people, people of colour and black people in particular) the hardest.
 However, the power to change this state of affairs is in our hands.
 As we slither into the next decade, I’ve decided to take a more holistic look at my ‘New Year's resolutions’.
-Why not join me in kick-starting 2021 by dreaming beyond the limitations of the status quo, and towards a more loving, caring world?
+Why not join me in kick-starting the next year by dreaming beyond the limitations of the status quo, and towards a more loving, caring world?
 I’ve handpicked a few books to help us materialise our visions for a different world, characterised by justice and safety for all.

 Organise for a better world

 After George Floyd was pinned to the ground and murdered by police officers in Minneapolis, protesters filled the streets, chanting and re-affirming that black lives have always mattered.
 In the context of a global pandemic, this overt demonstration of state violence awakened many to the urgent need for mass resistance to systems of inequality and injustice.
 With such hefty and important goals, it can be hard to know where to start.
 Joshua Virasami’s new handbook How to Change It, is a brilliant blueprint for getting stuck in via three simple steps: educate, organise and agitate.